-When parents deem it more appropriate, they may call or meet with members of the faculty or administration.
+If parents deem it necessary, they may call or meet with members of the faculty or administration.
 Faculty members will usually be available for scheduled appointments before and after school hours and, occasionally, during school hours.
 Please call and make an appointment with the faculty member to be sure he or she will be able to meet with you.
 Teachers have been instructed not to conference with parents between classes, while on morning or afternoon duty or in the car line.

-Parents may schedule conferences with one or more of their child's teachers at any time during the school year simply by contacting the school.
-Parents are strongly encouraged to do so any time that it is in their child's best interest to share pertinent information about their child's progress, health or well-being with the faculty and administration.
-Quarterly Report Cards will be emailed home each quarter.
+Parents may schedule conferences with one or more of their child's teachers at any time during the school year simply by contacting the Division Assistant.
+Parents are strongly encouraged to do so any time that it is in their child's best interest to share pertinent information about their child's progress, health, or well-being with the faculty and administration.